 21. Shop sites that always have free shipping — and free returns.

-And unlike shopping in-store, you can’t try on clothes or shoes — so it’s important to check return policies.
+Make sure you check on return policies though.
 A lot of stores may charge you a restocking fee or postage for returned items.
 Avoid those retailers.

 These stores always offer free shipping and free returns:

 - Target (free during November and December, more on that below!)